MicrosoftDocs/learn/learn-pr/azure/end-to-end-encryption-with-app-gateway/includes/4-exercise-configure-backend-pools-for-encryption.md

 2. In your web browser, navigate to this URL.

-  You will most likely receive a warning message from your browser similiar to that shown in the following image.
+  You will most likely receive a warning message from your browser similar to that shown in the following image.
 This warning occurs because the web server is configured using a self-signed certificate that can't be authenticated:

   ![Image showing the warning about an unauthenticated server in Microsoft Edge](../media/4-warning.png)